 Once past that village, it was a case of reaching the shores of Elter Water and following them around.
-My first sights of the lake in question were through trees but the woodland was soon exited to reveal a very idyllic setting.
-It’s being accessible meant that many were out and about on often muddy paths but their presence was no perturbation to me and I didn’t begrudge their presence at all.
-Even in the greyness, the beauty of the spot was without question with the Langdale Pikes and other fells forming a pleasing backdrop to the lake.
-Even with the gloom, the setting was sufficiently wondrous as to cause me to make a mental note of the idea of returning when skies are clearer, should that kind of opportunity arise.
+My first sight of the lake in question was through trees, but the woodland was soon exited to reveal a very idyllic setting.
+It’s being accessible meant that many were out and about on often muddy paths, but their presence was no perturbation to me and I didn’t begrudge their presence at all.
+Even in the greyness, the beauty of the spot was without question, with the Langdale Pikes and other fells forming a pleasing backdrop to the lake.
+Even with the gloom, the setting was sufficiently wondrous as to cause me to make a mental note of the idea of returning when the skies are clearer, should that kind of opportunity arise.

 Return train journey to Windermere, 555 to Ambleside, 516 to Old Dungeon Ghyll Hotel and 599 from Ambleside to Windermere.

-My journey to Borrowdale was set to involve a lot of changes: Stockport, Crewe, Penrith, Keswick.
+My journey to Borrowdale was set to involve many changes: Stockport, Crewe, Penrith, Keswick.
 With this number ahead of me, it would have been better if passengers could control themselves and police didn’t need to meet what was to be my train from Crewe.
-Luckily, I had a twenty minute wait in Penrith in prospect but losing ten minutes due to a delayed train soon chopped that down to size and delays can beget further delays.
-As it turned out, I had no cause for concern and I easily made my bus to Keswick.
+Luckily, I had a twenty-minute wait in Penrith in prospect, but losing ten minutes due to a delayed train soon chopped that down to size and delays can beget further delays.
+As it turned out, I had no cause for concern, and I easily made my bus to Keswick.
 However, I was reminded of my connection to Borrowdale when I saw slow traffic on the A66 and more people getting on at Threlkeld than I had ever seen before.
 It so happened that the Borrowdale bus was late, sufficiently so that one would start to wonder if it had departed without my seeing it.
 Keswick bus interchange was a busy spot that day.

 Having skirted past Stonethwaite, another choice presented itself: to stick with the original plan to walk to Dungeon Ghyll or tramp over Greenup Edge to Grasmere.
 If things got a bit too crowded on the former, the latter was to be my plan.
-They didn’t and I managed to drag myself onward to leave the Grasmere option for another day.
-A sign for Watendlath had tempted me earlier but I managed to put that into my stash of ideas for the future too.
-Thus, I struck on for and through Langstrath, a wide open and empty space in keeping with its Scottish-esque name.
-Also in keeping with any pseudo-Scottishness, it was here were I met next to nobody but a goodly number of Herdwick sheep.
+They didn’t, and I managed to drag myself onward to leave the Grasmere option for another day.
+A sign for Watendlath had tempted me earlier, but I managed to put that into my stash of ideas for the future too.
+Thus, I struck on for and through Langstrath, a wide, open and empty space in keeping with its Scottish-esque name.
+Also in keeping with any pseudo-Scottishness, it was here where I met next to nobody but a goodly number of Herdwick sheep.

-The seemingly obvious southbound exit from Langstrath is follow the valley’s beck to Angle Tarn and drop down from there by the side of Rosset Gill.
-This is not the way taken by the Cumbria Way though; instead, a more direct route over Stake Pass is its choice.
-On paper, this is a seemingly unimpressive 200-300 metres of ascent.
-In reality, as with a lot of slopes in these parts, that apparent “walk in the park” can be a lot more testing than those numbers might suggest.
+The seemingly obvious southbound exit from Langstrath is to follow the valley’s beck to Angle Tarn and drop down from there by the side of Rosset Gill.
+This is not the way taken by the Cumbria Way, though; instead, a more direct route over Stake Pass is its choice.
+On paper, this is a seemingly unimpressive 200–300 metres of ascent.
+In reality, as with many slopes in these parts, that apparent “walk in the park” can be a lot more testing than those numbers might suggest.
 For one thing, you can guarantee steepness and erosion means that route finding involves a spot of blundering about on a maze of paths, many deviating from the “correct” one.
-Couple all of that with the hot and often breezeless day and you have to take it nice and slow on the ascent.
-A descent still offers plenty of footholds but you still need your wits about you so as not to take a more horizontal position than you would like.
+Couple all of that with the hot and often breezeless day, and you have to take it nice and slow on the ascent.
+A descent still offers plenty of footholds, but you still need your wits about you so as not to take a more horizontal position than you would like.

 On reaching the top, I soon found a spot to rest a while after my exertions.
 By this stage of the day, the sky was full of cloud and the sun had become well hidden.
 It remained pleasantly warm, though, and I enjoyed the flatter gradients before the descent that faced me.
 The state of the path down couldn’t be more different than the one that I used on my way up.
-The National Trust have been keeping an eye on things and have been doing some further work over the past few months to make things better.
+The National Trust have been keeping an eye on things and have been doing some further work over the past few months to improve things.
 I might have said that it didn’t need the attention and that the path from Langstrath to Stake Pass needed it more.
-There is a counterpoint to this of course: the way up from the floor of Langdale is a busier trail because the proximity of such delights as the Langdale Pikes, Pike’o’Stickle and many more.
-The result of the attentions was that I made steady progress down a well built and pitched path that would obstructed in places with big bags of big stones.
+There is a counterpoint to this of course: the way up from the floor of Langdale is a busier trail because of the proximity of such delights as the Langdale Pikes, Pike’o’Stickle and many more.
+The result of the attentions was that I made steady progress down a well-built and pitched path that would be obstructed in places by big bags of big stones.

 That descent and obstacle dodging completed, the track really levelled out and, apart maybe from the deepness of the loose stone surface in parts, it was easy and undemanding walking all the way to the Old Dungeon Ghyll Hotel.
-If I had arrived twenty minutes earlier, I might have caught the 16:30 bus to Ambleside but the wait of over an hour, in blissful surroundings with sun attempting to get through the cloud, for the next one was no hardship.
-I did consider walking further along Great Langdale but reconsidered it on the grounds of time and wiled away the time on a shorter stroll instead.
+If I had arrived twenty minutes earlier, I might have caught the 16:30 bus to Ambleside, but a wait of over an hour, in blissful surroundings with the sun attempting to get through the cloud, for the next one was no hardship.
+I did consider walking further along Great Langdale, but reconsidered it on the grounds of time and wiled away the time on a shorter stroll instead.